GitbookIO/gitbook-convert/README.md

 | -m | --max-depth | Maximum title depth to use to split your original document into sub-chapters | integer | 2 |
 | -d | --debug | Log stack trace when an error occurs | flag | false |

-After converting your document, the corresponding GitBook files will be placed in the `export-directory`.
-If not provided, the default name is `export` and is created in the current working directory.
+After converting your document, the corresponding GitBook files will be placed in the provided `export-directory` folder.
+The folder is created during conversion.

+If `export-directory` is not provided, a new `export` folder is created in the current working directory.
+The GitBook files are then placed here.

 ### Currently accepted formats